rlytvynov/usof-backend/README.md

 ## Using the API

-To check this API, Postman app.
+To check this API, use Postman app.
 It can be used to easily send requests to the urlsdescribed below.
 The url type is: `http:localhost:3000/api/auth/register`.
 In order to send data choose `Body` tab and select `x-www-form-urlencoded` radio button and send `key=value` data

 #### Here's list of possible user API requests